Home of mountain gorillas and chimpanzees

-The name speaks for itself: Bwindi means ‘forest’ so it means the ‘impenetrable forest’.
-Or even more appropriate might be its nickname ‘land of darkness’.
+The name speaks for itself: Bwindi means forest so it means the impenetrable forest.
+Or even more appropriate might be its nickname land of darkness.
 In this place, trees, bushes and plants fight over every inch of land.
+Bwindi is part of the Virunga Mountains, an impressive mountain range in Africa.

 But even more important: sunlight.
 It’s survival of the fittest here.
 Bwindi is a fortress of green, unhospitable to humans.
 This is why animals have thrived and survived here for so long.